-447a--Any-person-who-willfully-and-malioiously-sets-fire-to-or burns-or-causes-to-be-burned-or-who-aidsy-counsels-or-procures the-burning-of-any-trailer-ceachy-as-defined-in-Section-635-of-the Vehicle-Godey-or-any-dwelling-housey-or-any-kitcheny-shepy-barny stable-or-other-outhouse-that-is-parcel-thereofy-or-belonging-to or-adjoining-theretoy-whether-the-property-of-himself-or-of anothery-shall-be-guilty-of-arsony-and-upon-conviction-thereofy be-sentenced-to-the-penitentiary-for-net-less-than-two-or-move than-20-years448a.--Any-person-who-wilfully-and-malieiously-sets-fire-to-or burns-or-causes-to-be-burned-or-who-aids,-counsels-or-procures-the burning-of-any-barn,-stable,-garage-or-other-building,-whether the-property-of-himself-or-of-another,-not-a-parcel-of-a-dwelling house;-er-any-shop,-storehouse,-warehouse,-factory,-mill-or-other building,-whether-the-property-of-himself-or-of-another;-er-any church,-meeting-house,-courthouse,-work-house,-school,-jail-or ether-public-building-or-any-public-bridge;-shall,-upon-conviction thereofy-be-sentenced-to-the-penitentiary-for-not-less-than-one or-more-than-ton-years.
+447a.-.Any-person-who-willfully-and-malieieusly-sets-fire-to-or burns-er-causes-to-be-burned-er-who-aids,-eeunsels-er-preeures the-burning-of-any-trailer-ecaeh,-as-defined-in-Section-635-of-the Vehiele-Code,-er-any-dwelling-house,-er-any-kitchony-shop,-barn, stable-er-other-outhouse-that-is-parcel-thereof,-er-belonging-te er-adjeining-therete,-whether-the-property-of-himself-er-of another,-shall-be-guilty-of-arsen,-and-upen-conviction-thereof, be-sentenced-te-the-penitontiary-for-not-less-than-two-or-more than-20-years.

+448a.--Any-person-who-wilfully-and-maliciously-sets-fire-te-or burns-or-causes-te-be-burned-or-who-aids,-counsels-or-procures-the burning-of-any-barn,-stable,-garage-er-other-building,-whether the-property-of-himself-or-of-another,-net-a-parcel-of-a-dwelling house;-or-any-shop,-storehouse,-warehouse,-factory,-mill-or-other building,-whether-the-property-of-himself-or-of-another;-or-any church,-meeting-house,-courthouse,-work-house,-school,-jail-or other-publie-building-or-any-publie-bridge;-shall,-upon-schwistion thereof,-be-sentenced-te-the-penitentiary-for-net-less-than-one er-more-than-ten-years.